shreyouslyyyy/PID_controller_based_Robot/README.md

 Aim :- The Robot movement control to reach the target point using PID controller with the help of US-Senor distance measurement.

-List of Kit & tools Requirement :
+⚙️List of Kit & tools Requirement :
 1. Arduino and IDE
 2. Robotics platform
 3. Motor driver module